Oven-Baked Calico Beans Recipe

 • 1 Tablespoon yellow mustard

-• 15 oz canned kidney beans, drained
+• 15 ounce can kidney beans, drained

 Instructions